zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

   - [In every learning context, you'll face the ever-occuring problems with the knowledge structure reform with the upgrade of your vision, how to make the reform process more efficient?](#in-every-learning-context-youll-face-the-ever-occuring-problems-with-the-knowledge-structure-reform-with-the-upgrade-of-your-vision-how-to-make-the-reform-process-more-efficient)
 - [Temperary stack for agile task insertion without pre-planning](#temperary-stack-for-agile-task-insertion-without-pre-planning)
 - [Changing yourself from within](#changing-yourself-from-within)

+# **Temporary effect**
+- The overall evaluation of the whole situation is complete on 2021/8/8
+- Effect
+  - **Focused**
+    - React development
+    - Networking
+    - Gym
+    - Translation
+    - BA
+  - **Stoic by Productivity**
+    - *A busy schedule*: Make every day a fight against the clock
+- Intent
+  - Significant growth in technical dexterity and acumen
+  - Increased career mobility
+  - Deflect the effect of self-dysregulation while improving mobility and composure
+- Risk
+  - Unappreciated burnout
+    - Reduced by focus-item adjustment
+    - Rapport by love for tech
+  - *Cave man*: Reduced networking rapport
 # Coping with self-dysregulation
 **PROBLEM**:It seems that you're constantly suffering from self-dysregulation and in the mean time paying the price for the consequences of twisted or degraded social performance, let's set up a workbench and deal with this issue
 - Study the problem